GabeScott/standard-works-vault/General Conference/2013 April - Being Accepted of the Lord.md

 # Being Accepted of the Lord

-*By Erich W. Kopischke - Of the Seventy*
+By Elder Erich W. Kopischke - *Of the Seventy*

 *Given in the April session of the 2013 General Conference*

+>*Seeking and receiving the acceptance of the Lord will lead to the knowledge that we are chosen and blessed by Him.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2013/04/being-accepted-of-the-lord?lang=eng)